uPortal-Project/uPortal-start/docs/en/testing/perf/README.md

 ## Baseline Script

-Test are run with a cache manager, but will clear the cache each iteration.
+Tests are run with a cache manager, but will clear the cache each iteration.

 1. Ramp up from 1 to `load.num.of.threads` users in `load.ramp.up` seconds
 2. All users perform the list of modules / actions below